kahlan/kahlan/docs/README.md

 kahlan\Matcher::register('toBeZero', 'my\namespace\ToBeZero');
 ```

+**Note:** custom matcher should be reserved to frequently used matching.
+For other cases, just use the `toMatch` matcher using the matcher closure as parameter.

 ## <a name="stubs"></a>5 - Stubs

 To enable **Method Stubbing** add the following `use` statement in the top of your specs: